 Another viable option is refinancing.
-It can easily allow you to “cash out” with enough funds for home renovations without increasing your monthly mortgage payment, depending on how large your home remodel project is.
+It can easily allow you to “cash-out” with enough funds for home renovations without increasing your monthly mortgage payment, depending on how large your home remodeling or addition project is.

 Pros: If you have plans to stay in your home at least another five years, refinancing could be a better option than a home equity line of credit.
 Plus, if you can refinance so that your interest rate is reduced, that’s added savings in the overall cost of the loan.

 Cons: If moving is in your near future or if your the current interest rate on your mortgage is already low, a home equity line of credit may be the way to go.
 It’s important to know that if you get cash back in addition to your refinance, your monthly mortgage payment could go up, depending on how much you take out.
 It’s best to not reduce your savings rate—which could mean contributing less to your 401(k)—as a result of refinancing.

 Enhance Your Home’s Value with a Beautiful Home Addition